leoloso/leoloso.com/src/posts/pop-api-first-schemaless-graphql.md

 ---
-title: 🚀 Introducing GraphQL API for PoP - A schemaless implementation of GraphQL through components
+title: 🚀 Introducing GraphQL API for PoP - A “schemaless” implementation of GraphQL through components
 metaDesc: Schemaless?
 But still GraphQL?
 How does it work!?
 Click to find out!
 socialImage: https://leoloso.com/images/grapqhql-logo.png
 date: '2020-10-15'